Rebirthing Breathwork

 She holds a vision of collective healing rooted in reciprocity, where we recognise ourselves in one another, dismantle inherited harm, and co-create futures grounded in care, connection and joy.

 Sunni is a settler living and working on Wurundjeri Country, where she honours the enduring sovereignty, lore and custodianship of the Wurundjeri Woi Wurrung people.
-She pays deep respect to their Elders past and present, and acknowledges Country as kin–alive with memory, story and spirit.
-With ancestral roots in India, Armenia and Ireland, she is committed to walking gently on this land and tending to the responsibilities that come with living on unceded Country.
+She pays deep respect to Elders past and present, and extends this respect to First Peoples everywhere.
+She acknowledges Country as kin–alive with memory, story and spirit.
+With ancestral roots in India, Armenia, Ireland and England, she is committed to walking gently on this land and tending to the responsibilities that come with living on unceded Country.

 All are welcome in this space.
 Breathwork has no contraindications and is accessible to people of all backgrounds, identities, bodyminds and life experiences.
 Sunni is committed to creating brave space—where care and respect are mutual, where each person’s truth is honoured, and where healing is not about perfection but about presence.
 The space affirms LGBTQIA+ identities, neurodivergence, and all expressions of becoming.
 If you have questions about access, support, or whether this is for you, please feel welcome to reach out.